The Suspicious Death of a Minor

-The Suspicious Death of a Minor (Morte sospetta di una minorenne), a.k.a.
-Too Young to Die, is a 1975 Italian giallo film directed by Sergio Martino.
+The Suspicious Death of a Minor (Morte sospetta di una minorenne), also known as Too Young to Die, is a 1975 Italian giallo film directed by Sergio Martino.

 Plot summary

-Police detective Paolo Germi (Claudio Cassinelli) and the mysterious Marisa meet each other at a dance hall.
-Germi is unaware of the secret Marisa carries with her: adverse conditions in her life have forced her into prostitution.
-As Germi finds the young girl brutally murdered, he decides to go after her killers.
-During his investigation, he enters a world of intrigue and obfuscation that leave an endless trail of blood.
+Undercover cop Paolo Germi and the mysterious Marisa meet each other at a dance hall.
+Germi is unaware of the secret Marisa carries with her; conditions in her life have forced her into underage prostitution.
+After she is brutally murdered, he decides to go after her killers.
+However, a killer-for-hire ensures that Germi's investigation will not be easy, while continuing to kill.